satyam4513/IComplaint-/README.md

 IComplaint is a college complaint management application which I developed as my final year project.
-The Android application was developed using Flutter and dart.
+The Android application was developed using Flutter and uses firebase Firestore database.